muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 }

 // We could pass the registry, but then we lose the fast access to pools from views.
-// Also, we don't know from outside which components we are reading and writing void ApplyMovement(entt::registry& registry, float deltaTime) {
+// Also, we do not know from outside which components we are reading and writing void ApplyMovement(entt::registry& registry, float deltaTime) {
 	const auto& movement = registry.get<const Movement>(entity); // Accessing component directly through world is slow